iborovskyi/helper_scripts/README.md

 # setup_vim.sh

-installs vim, plugins and dependencies (every now and then new setup is required and I'm alwasy forgetting list of plugins)
+installs vim, plugins and dependencies (every now and then new setup is required and I always forget list of plugins)

 # gen_pass.sh